Plugin API in Drupal

 More information

-Before you can create a new plugin of any type you'll need to figure out where the plugin implementation and its metadata should live in the code base so that the plugin manager can find plugins and examine what functionality instances of the plugin type are expected to provide.
+Drupal uses plugins for a lot of different scenarios.
+Blocks, field types, menu items, breakpoints, and migrations are all examples of plugins.
+There are a couple of different types of plugins.
+Before you can create a new plugin of any type, you'll need to figure out where the plugin implementation and its metadata should live in the code base, so that the plugin manager can find plugins, and examine what functionality instances of the plugin type are expected to provide.

 In this tutorial we'll:

-• Provide a recipe for implementing plugins of any type.
+• Provide a recipe for implementing annotation-based plugins.

-• Demonstrate how to figure out where the code and metadata should live for PHP-based plugins.
+• Demonstrate how to figure out where the code and metadata should live for annotation-based plugins.

-By the end of this tutorial you should have a recipe for getting started with implementing annotation-based plugins, and YAML-based plugins, and a better understanding of how to figure out the details required to implement any given plugin type.
+By the end of this tutorial you should have a recipe for getting started with implementing annotation-based plugins, and a better understanding of how to figure out the details required to implement a given plugin type.

 Categories